-Members were reminded of the June 2020 decision that "this Council congratulates all those frontline workers who had worked tirelessly throughout this COVID-19 pandemic on all our behalf's, often at great risk to themselves, and the Council was called upon to organise an "Event of Appreciation" to be held at some suitable future date so that we can show our gratitude and publicly thank them for all they have done"
+Members are reminded of the June 2020 decision that "this Council congratulates all those frontline workers who have worked tirelessly throughout this COVID-19 pandemic on all our behalf's, often at great risk to themselves, and calls on the Council to organise an "Event of Appreciation" to be held at some suitable future date so that we can show our gratitude and publicly thank them for all they have done"

-Members were reminded that the Council agreed to make preparations for the event by forming a working group of Councillors to take this forward.
+Members are reminded that the Council agreed to make preparations for the event by forming a working group of Councillors to take this forward.

-A draft Terms of Reference for the working group was circulated for Members' consideration.
+A draft Terms of Reference for the Working Group is enclosed for Members' consideration.

-The following elected Members were nominated to the working group by their respective parties with one representative from each political party.
-These Members are nominated to serve for the term of the working group.
+The following elected Members are nominated to the Working Group by their respective parties with one representative from each political party.
+These members will be nominated to serve for the term of the working group.